4thtech/.github/profile/README.md

 ![4thTech logo](https://github.com/4thtech/static-assets/blob/72e9c8db2a8bfb350cfe814879e2d202a6f42b80/image/4thtech-ecosystem.svg)

-4thTech is a Block Labs project built as a Web3 infrastructure technology occupying the protocol, encryption, SDK and client White-label layers.
+4thTech is a Block Labs project built as a Web3 infrastructure technology framework occupying the protocol, encryption, SDK and client White-label layers.
 The project aims to:
-- empower permissionless communication that can enable 1000s of communication dApps to evolve on Web3, via SDKs & White-labels, while it's core Web3 primitive; 1 email/message/data-exch = 1 L1/L2 transaction utilises blockchain security to enable immutable and non-custodial E2EE W2W on-chain communication,
+- empower permissionless communication that can enable 1000s of communication dApps to evolve on Web3, via SDKs & White-labels, while it's core Web3 primitive; 1 blockchain email/message/data-exch = 1 L1/L2 transaction utilises blockchain security to enable immutable and self-custodial E2EE W2W on-chain communication,
 - pioneer the future of encrypted, non-custodial and decentralized on-chain communication, and
 - contribute to the next Web3 adoption wave.

 ## Core Primitives

-While various integration use cases are possible, let's use decentralized email (i.e. dMail) and messaging (i.e. dChat) as examples.
+While various integration use cases are possible, let's use blockchain mail (i.e. BlockMail) and messaging (i.e. BlockChat) as examples.
 Encrypted W2W message exchange happens "on-chain" as one short message represents one L1 or L2 blockchain transaction.
-As dMail is data heavier, lite encrypted JSON objects are created to hold dMail metadata.
+As BlockMail is data heavier, lite encrypted JSON objects are created to hold Mail metadata.
 The link to this metadata and checksum is recorded on the chain as a blockchain transaction.
 The same goes for the W2W data file transfers use case where; 1 data file package transfer = 1 L1/L2-TX.
 So again, the core primitive described by the formula below applies.

-💡1 email/message/data-exch = 1 L1/L2-TX
+💡1 blockchain mail/message/data-exch = 1 L1/L2-TX

 Every wallet becomes an on-chain identity, and the message or data vault can be accessible (i.e. decrypted) only with users' private keys!
 There are three encryption options available within the protocol; (1) custom encryption; (2) AES-randomly generated secret key (i.e. Advanced Encryption Standard), and; (3) AES secret key produced by ECDH (i.e. Elliptic-Curve Diffie-Hellman);

-💡not your keys = not your email/message/data
+💡not your keys = not your  blockchain mail/message/data

 ## Architecture by Layers